ryan-p-randall/monthly-planning-files/README.md

 ### task lists

-The most basic thing is that each file uses [Github-Flavored Markdown task lists](https://github.github.com/gfm/#task-list-items-extension-).
+The most basic thing is that each file uses the [Github-Flavored Markdown task lists](https://github.github.com/gfm/#task-list-items-extension-) convention.
 For each day, you have an ordered list of tasks and an unordered lists of tasks.
 In between, the `<!-- -->` html comment serves both as a visual separator for you and as a programmatic separator for any markdown rendering tools you use.
 Without it, the unnumbered list of tasks will likely be rendered as a continuation of the previous numbered list of tasks with start & end times.

 #### tasks to do at certain times

-The ordered list (which starts with `1. [ ]`) shows you tasks that should happen at a particular time & place.
+The ordered list (which starts with `1. [ ]`) shows you tasks or activities that should happen at a particular time & place.
 I use a `|` to separate the time and the place.

 Putting timed tasks both helps prompt me to remember when things need to happen, and to actually think through the process of my day.
 For instance, I'll often add an extra "buffer" task that tell me to leave my office 35 minutes before it's time to work with a class on our other campus.

+I also often use this section for "time blocking" or for logging what I was doing at particular times.
+As long as each line starts with a number, any Markdown tool should treat the line as part of that list, whether or not you put a `[ ]` check mark in there.

 #### tasks that can be done at any time